 Type 1: The Criticism Cascade

-The Pattern: Your high standards create a culture of fear where people hide mistakes, leading to bigger problems.
-The Fix: Implement “learning from failure” sessions where mistakes are celebrated as growth.
+The Pattern: High standards create a culture of fear.
+People hide mistakes, which leads to bigger problems down the line.
+The Fix: Run “learning from failure” sessions where mistakes get analyzed without blame.

 Type 2: The Burnout Spiral

-The Pattern: You give until you’re depleted, then resent your team for not appreciating you enough.
-The Fix: Schedule regular self-care and set clear boundaries about your availability.
+The Pattern: You give until depleted, then resent your team for not appreciating you enough.
+The Fix: Schedule non-negotiable self-care and set clear boundaries about your availability.

 Type 3: The Human Calculator

 The Pattern: You treat people as productivity units, creating turnover and disengagement.
-The Fix: Implement regular “human check-ins” separate from performance discussions.
+The Fix: Run regular “human check-ins” separate from performance discussions.

 Type 4: The Emotional Rollercoaster